 Please go to the ZigZag Education homepage to select your subject, level and exam board to find the latest version.

-An excellent set of translations and textual analysis of the Prose (Unit A403) and Verse (Unit A404) set texts for examination in up to June 2017.
+Translations and textual analysis of Verse set texts for the GCSE exams in 2020-22.
 Each text is broken down into manageable chunks, translated into English and accompanied by meaningful notes on style, grammar and literary effects.
 Additionally, for each text: a brief biography of the author, cast list showing key relationships and ideas for further study.

-- The perfect balance between literal, easy-to-follow translations and an eloquent rendering of the original text
+- Widely spaced Latin text next to clear translation – perfect balance between literal, easy-to-follow translations & an eloquent rendering of the text

 - Overview and biographical notes put the work in context